dcpf/joule/README.md

 }
 ```

-The endPoint can also contain javascript expressions.
+The end-point can also contain javascript expressions.
 In this example, the year can be passed in as a request parameter:

 ```
 {